 - Get the policy’s outline of coverage.
 State law requires that you receive this.

 - Ask the agent questions if you don’t understand the policy.

-- For long-term care policies, find out: Does the policy cover both nursing home and home health care costs; how does inflation and changing market practices affect any fixed limits on per day coverage; and, is the insurance company stable?
+- For long-term care policies, find out: Does the policy cover both nursing home and home health care costs, how do inflation and changing market practices affect any fixed limits on per day coverage, and is the insurance company stable?

 - Take time to discuss the policy with friends and relatives or your local insurance agent, if you have one.
 Don’t be rushed into a decision.

 - Ask the agent to point out provisions in the policy to back up the agent’s claims.

 - Don’t sign blank forms.
 Read all forms before signing them.